SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 ## Next Tasks

-We just finished a new 1.20.1 update adding quite a few roadmap items, plus a bug fix release making it stable.
-Next project is to work on another project briefly before starting 1.21 NeoForge ports.
+We just finished a new 1.20.1 update for Tinkers' adding quite a few roadmap items, plus a bug fix release making it stable.
+Tinkers' will likely get another 1.20.1 update in the near future, though that update is less pressing.

+Next project is to work on HTML books for the docs website, then focus efforts on a 1.21.1 port of Mantle and Metalborn.
+Once those ports are done, we will select the next project to port; high chance it is Tinkers' Construct.

 1.19.2 and 1.18.2 are both considered stable.
 We plan at least 1 more bugfix release for each version, but its to be determined how many bug fixes make it to each which are not already coded.